-- Your doctor will tell you when you can return to work, begin playing sports, and engage in other physical activities. - Empty your pouch before you start an activity. - Be aware that pouch wear time may be reduced when playing sports and exercising. - There are devices available to protect the stoma if there is a concern that the stoma could be injured, for example, during contact sports, from a seat belt or from certain uniforms like a bullet proof vest. (i.e. Stoma Guard). - If you're using a hot tub, be aware that your pouch wear time may be reduced due to the temperature of the water.
+- Your doctor will tell you when you can return to work, begin playing sports, and engage in other physical activities. - You can purchase small pouches especially well-suited for sports or exercise. - Empty your pouch before you start an activity. - Be aware that pouch wear time may be reduced when playing sports and exercising.
+There are devices available to protect the stoma if there is a concern that the stoma could be injured.
+You can discuss these with your WOC nurse. - If you're using a hot tub, be aware that your pouch wear time may be reduced due to the temperature of the water.

 Water will not harm or enter your stoma.
 You can bathe, shower or swim while wearing your pouching system.2 Check your pouch seal beforehand.
-Waterproof tape may be helpful if you will be bathing or swimming for an extended period of time.
+Waterproof tape may be helpful if you will be bathing, showering or swimming for an extended period of time.